Do you have a fear of flying with toddlers?

 The flight attendant’s clipped and perfunctory, “Can I do anything?” didn’t help.

-In between trying to restrain him in his seat belt while avoiding getting knocked out by our baby Balboa, I turned on the seat-back entertainment (thank you, Air Canada!!)
+In between trying to restrain him in the seat belt while avoiding getting knocked out by our baby Balboa, I turned on the seat-back entertainment (thank you, Air Canada!!)
 And it was truly like a switch had been flipped.
 He immediately calmed down, put on his headphones, and watched The Wiggles.
 And, thanks to the pre-board, none of our now-boarding fellow passengers was the wiser, except maybe the other families on board.
 They were likely thanking their lucky stars it wasn’t them!

-Our son slept for most of the flight.
+Then he slept for most of the flight.

 It was glorious.